 Leawood Estates Homes Association contracts with a certiﬁed and insured professional Arborist company to systematically prune/trim our ~4,000 street trees every four years by dividing the tree population into four Zones 1, 2, 3, & 4 (see below)…trimming one zone each year.
 Generally tree trimming occurs when the leaves are out so that the dead or diseased limbs and branches can be more easily detected.
 Some trees however, have to be trimmed at speciﬁc time periods to reduce the risk of diseases or insects such as Oak Wilt and Emerald Ash Borer.
 Limbs and branches are raised approximately 15 feet above the street (to provide clearance for commercial trucks, ﬁre & emergency trucks, and other high-proﬁle vehicles).

 The Homes Association tree maintenance program also includes the removal of dead, dangerous or diseased trees (including stump grinding) as well as replacement tree planting where appropriate.
 We endeavor to follow City of Leawood street tree placement ordinances when planting new trees.
 Preventative treatments for speciﬁc ash trees to prevent Emerald Ash Borer related death/decline is also included in our program.

-Zone 1 will be trimmed in the winter of 2021
+Zone 1 will be trimmed in the fall/winter of 2025

-Zone 2 will be trimmed in the winter of 2022
+Zone 2 will be trimmed in the fall/winter of 2026

-Zone 3 will be trimmed in the winter of 2023
+Zone 3 will be trimmed in the fall/winter of 2023

-Zone 4 will be trimmed in the winter of 2024
+Zone 4 will be trimmed in the fall/winter of 2024